HCMY/clustering/Readme.md

 Because `sklearns` `KMeans` implementation doesn't allow different distance metrics.

+Kind of an intermediary between standard `KMeans` and `SpectralClustering` with `affinity='cosine'` (`SpectralClustering` first performs a low-dimensional embedding of the affinity matrix and clusters it, whereas `CosineMeans` works directly on the data matrix).

 ###### Installation

 Its not (yet) uploaded to PyPI, so installation has to be done from source: